eclipsesource/tabris-js/doc/windows-support.md

 ## Building an App

+For the tabris-CLI to find the correct Visual Studio version (2017) you need to set an environment variable `VSINSTALLDIR` with the path to the installation directory.
+For the Community Edition of Visual Studio this is usually `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\`.

 To avoid packaging problems (specific to the windows platform) during a [local build]((./build.md)) you should create packages for different CPU architecture separately, e.g.

 ```